santiment/academy/src/docs/sanbase/about/social-trends/index.md

 ---
-title: Social Trends
+title: Sanbase - Social Trends
 author: Santiment Team
-# References
-#

 ---

-*This article is about the \'Social Trends\' search feature.
-For more information on our \'Emerging Social trends\' lists on our Sonar page, please have a look at* [*this article*](/intercom-articles/getting-started/sanbase/emerging-social-trends)*.*
+*This article is about the `Social Trends` search feature.
+For more information on our `Emerging Social trends` lists on our Sonar page, please have a look at* [*this article*](/intercom-articles/getting-started/sanbase/emerging-social-trends)*.*